About Andrew Huggan

 2011 proved to be a busy year for Andrew which saw him making his first live appearances in Denmark, performing at several venues across Scotland and also supporting top folk rockers Skerryvore at the legendary King Tut’s Wah Wah Hut in Glasgow.
 Andrew also made more live radio appearances, performing live on Celtic Music Radio and Stirling University’s Air3 Radio.

-Early in 2012, Andrew performed at an open air event in Menstrie as part of Clackmannanshire’s diamond jubilee celebrations.
-In August, he landed a spot at a fundraiser hosted by Celtic Music Radio on the steam boat Maid of the Loch on the bonnie banks of Loch Lomond, to raise funds for the ongoing maintenance and repair of the boat.
+In August 2012, he landed a spot at a fundraiser hosted by Celtic Music Radio on the steam boat Maid of the Loch on the bonnie banks of Loch Lomond, to raise funds for the ongoing maintenance and repair of the boat.

 Andrew decided the time had come to produce a full album.
 Following his participation in the crowdfunding efforts of Enter the Haggis and the Wiyos, he approached Scottish crowdfunding company Bloom VC and began his own campaign to fund his debut album.
 Within the first week of the 8 week campaign he had already achieved his target, with fans from the UK, Denmark, Germany, Sweden and even USA all making promises of funds in exchange for exclusive rewards.

-Andrew’s debut album “Travels” was realeased on 1st December 2012 at a very well-attended launch event at Cafe Nero in Stirling.
-On the same day, “Travels” was announced as Celtic Music Radio#s album of the week, a very proud moment for the Wee County songwriter.
+Andrew’s debut album “Travels” was released on 1st December 2012 at a very well-attended launch event at Cafe Nero in Stirling.
+On the same day, “Travels” was announced as Celtic Music Radio’s album of the week, a very proud moment for the Wee County songwriter.
 A few months later, his song “Meetings & Partings” was played on BBC Scotland’s “Travelling Folk” radio programme.